raxden/rater/README.md

 **3. clone whole repository**
  - Open your **commandline-input** and navigate to your desired destination folder (where you want to put the library)
- - Use the command `git clone https://github.com/raxden/AndroidRater.git` to download the full AndroidGCM repository to your computer (this includes the folder of the library project as well as the example project)
+ - Use the command `git clone https://github.com/raxden/AndroidRater.git` to download the full AndroidRater repository to your computer (this includes the folder of the library project as well as the example project)

 ### Activity or Fragment